asimakiskydros/University-Projects/Digital Design/README.md

    executed each time.
 2. A mod-9 sychronous up-counter using negative-edge-triggered JK flip flops.

-Original header in greek can be found in this repository, courtesy of Aristotle University of Thessalonica, CSD.
+*Original header in greek can be found in this directory, courtesy of Aristotle University of Thessalonica, CSD.*